KerwannTEP/CARP/README.md

 # CARP
 Chandrasekhar Anisotropic Rotating Plummer.

+This repository allows for the computation of the diffusion coefficients and the diffusion rates of a rotating, anisotropic Plummer cluster using the orbit-averaged Chandrasekhar theory.

+The parametrization of velocity anisotropy follows [Dejonghe (1987)](https://ui.adsabs.harvard.edu/abs/1987MNRAS.224...13D/abstract), whereas that of rotation follows the Lynden-Bell demon from [Lynden-Bell (1960)](https://ui.adsabs.harvard.edu/abs/1960MNRAS.120..204L/abstract).

 ## Installation

-Install Julia by following the instructions at `https://julialang.org/downloads/`.
+Install Julia by following the instructions at [julialang.org/downloads/](https://julialang.org/downloads/).

 To invoke Julia in the Terminal, you need to make sure that the julia command-line program is in your `PATH`.
-See `https://julialang.org/downloads/platform/#optional_add_julia_to_path` for detailed instructions
+See [here](https://julialang.org/downloads/platform/#optional_add_julia_to_path) for detailed instructions.

 ## Packages